AaronTraas/Notes/Recipes/Chashu Pork Belly.md

   5. Remove from water bath and transfer bag into ice water until the pork is at room temperature.
   6. Place in refridgerator for at least 6 hours.
   7. Slice straight from the fridge while still cold (it's too soft to slice easily when it's warm).

+## Serving suggestions

-  8. Optional - place slices on a sheet pan and char with a propane torch -- the kind you get from the hardware store for sweating pipes, not the wimpy kitchen butane torches.
+- **Ramen:** slice thin, and char with a propane torch (the kind you get from the hardware store for sweating pipes, not the wimpy kitchen butane torches), then serve on top of the ramen of your choice.
+- **Chashu pork bowl:** chop onto small pieces (1"x1"x1/8" or so), toss in a hot pan to get some color on it.
+Once browned a bit, drizzle in some Japanese BBQ sauce or teriyaki sauce or similar, and toss to coat.
+Serve on top of hot rice, along with crispy fried shallots.

 ---